software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ![Android Studio](android_studio.png)

-The native source code of react-native-screens can be found in `react-native-screens` module, in `kotlin+java/com.swmansion.rnscreens`.
+The native source code of react-native-screens can be found in `react-native-screens` module, in `kotlin+java/com.swmansion.rnscreens` (ensuring your project view is in the `Android` mode).
 Making sure metro builder is run, you can now build React Native app or debug native code.

 ### Working on iOS